 - Operation New Dawn

-The DU Follow-Up Program is especially geared to Veterans who were on, in or near vehicles hit with “friendly fire”; rescuers entering burning vehicles, and those near burning vehicles; salvaging damaged vehicles; or near fires involving DU munitions.
+The DU Follow-Up Program has two aspects: 1) for Veterans who were on or in vehicles hit with DU "friendly fire"; and 2) for rescuers entering burning vehicles, and those near burning vehicles; salvaging damaged vehicles; or near fires involving DU munitions.

-For Veterans concerned about DU exposure during combat, VA offers a screening program that involves completing:
+Most Veterans concerned about DU exposure during combat were not involved in friendly fire, but had a possible exposure inhaling DU.
+For these Veterans, VA offers a screening program that involves completing:

 - An exposure questionnaire

-For Veterans exposed to DU from embedded fragments or with DU-contaminated wounds, the Depleted Uranium Follow-Up Program involves:
+For Veterans exposed to DU from embedded fragments or with DU-contaminated wounds from friendly fire, the Depleted Uranium Follow-up Program involves:

 - Detailed physical exams